Are you tired of the endless Google crawling?

 - Costs an additional $100 but it’s worth it

-- Best Lightweight; Grado Reference Platinum 1 Moving Magnet Cartridge
+Best Lightweight; Grado Reference Platinum 1 Moving Magnet MM Phono Cartridge

 Finally, last on the list is Grado Reference Platinum 1.
-A super lightweight cartridge with a lot of mileage to offer on its durable needle.
-This cartridge was designed for aggressive mixing, spinning, and scratching.
+A super lightweight cartridge with a lot of mileage to offer on its durable needle that tracks sound perfectly.
+This cartridge was designed to be one of the toughest cartridges for aggressive mixing, spinning, and scratching.

 See the complete features below.